4 min read

 Based on this, structural engineers determine how deep caissons must go and how much steel reinforcement is needed.

 While caissons are critical for hillside and canyon builds, they’re not limited to those environments.
-Larger pools — especially Olympic-sized or commercial installations — often require caissons to manage their immense weight.
+Larger pools, especially Olympic-sized or commercial installations in non-hillside areas, often require caissons to support their immense weight.

 For context: